|Parking Office Hours-Phone (361) 825-PARK

 B. Motor Vehicle Registration Fees

-NOTE: On Campus Student Residents are required to maintain valid parking permits for the entire time they are residents, regardless of whether they are registered for classes.
-Residents are restricted to parking only at the apartment complex or in areas designated for resident parking.
-Residents are not allowed to purchase off campus permits.
+NOTE: Camden Miramar residents are required to maintain valid parking permits for the entire time they are residents, regardless of whether they are registered for classes.
+Camden Miramar residents are restricted to parking only at the housing complex or in areas designated for resident parking.
+Camden Miramar residents are not allowed to purchase off campus or Bayside Parking Garage permits.

 2. Students Residing Off Campus